MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 PROP_APP_ABI=armeabi-v7a:x86
 ```

-This property will be used later to ensure your project builds only for ARM and x86.
+> [!NOTE] The above property will be used later to ensure your project builds only for ARM and x86.

 3. Set your complier SDK version to API 26+.
    To do this, navigate to **file > Project Structure > your_app > Properties tab**, change the "Compile SDK Version" to "API:26: Android 8.0 (OREO)", and then click **OK**.